ferrybig/GameConsole-html/JSON_API.md

 ## ProofOfWork

 Proof of works are SHA512 hashes of the random data starting with a certain amount of zero's they serve as a confirmation that client is legit and while the server can verify them quickly, the clients need large amount of powers to calculate them.

+## Defined permissions
+server.create : allows you to create a server server.destroy : Allows you to destroy a server server.modify : Allows you to modify server settings server.modify.full : Allows you to modify all server settings, even the readonly ones server.log : Allows you to view server logs server.listall : Allows you to list all servers in the system

 ## Common procedures